paparazzi/paparazzi/doc/sphinx/source/developer_guide/modules.rst

 Module Source File
 --------------------

-Modules are stand-alone programs, and hence do not have a `main` function in their source code.
-Instead, the autopilot will regularly call other functions that are part of your module, such as a module periodic function.
-Which functions are called is defined by the module xml file described earlier.
+The autopilot will regularly call functions that are part of your module, such as a module periodic function.
+Which functions are called is defined by the module XML file described earlier.

-The section `Module XML`_ lists the types of functions you can register in the module xml: ``init``, ``periodic``, ``event`` and ``datalink``, of which init and periodic are the most common.
+The section `Module XML`_ lists the types of functions you can register in the module XML: ``init``, ``periodic``, ``event`` and ``datalink``, of which init and periodic are the most common.
 The ``init`` function is called once at startup.
 You can use this function to initialize important variables of your module, or memory intensive structures such as large arrays, or for instance to subscribe to new video frames.
-Once the autopilot is fully initialized, it will enter an infinite loop in which it will continuously read new sensor data, feed this to the guidance and stabilization controllers, and send new commands to the Bebop's motors.
+Once the autopilot is fully initialized, it will enter an infinite loop in which it will continuously read new sensor data, feed this to the guidance and stabilization controllers, and send new commands to the actuators.
-From this loop, the autopilot can also call your module's ``periodic`` function at a frequency specified in the module xml.
+From this loop, the autopilot can also call your module's ``periodic`` function at a frequency specified in the module XML.
 Within this function, you can for instance get the drone's state and use this to calculate new setpoints for the guidance controller.